Fall 2014 Office Hours

-Doug Paterson is a professor of theatre at the University of Nebraska Omaha (UNO).
-While he has published on numerous topics, his passion remains theatre and social/economic justice.
-He received his Ph.D. from Cornell University in 1972.
+Doug Paterson is Professor of Theatre at the University of Nebraska at Omaha.
+While he has published on numerous topics, his passion remains theatre and social / economic justice.
+He received his PhD from Cornell University in 1972.

 Our Campus.
 Otherwise Known as Omaha.

 The University of Nebraska does not discriminate based on race, color, ethnicity, national origin, sex, pregnancy, sexual orientation, gender identity, religion, disability, age, genetic information, veteran status, marital status, and/or political affiliation in its programs, activities, or employment.
 Learn more about Equity, Access and Diversity.